qrexpy/TaskForge/README.md

 ## Task Synchronization

-TaskForge stores task data locally in the `data` directory.
-For task synchronization across devices, you can use:
+TaskForge stores task data locally in the `data` directory and offers integration with the Rubis service for cloud-based task synchronization.

-1. A cloud storage service (like Dropbox, Google Drive) to sync the `data` directory
-2. Version control systems like Git
-3. Export/import functionality for manual syncing

 ## Contributing